 As one of America's foremost diplomats hangs up his spurs, lessons from 33 years at the State Department.

-- By William J. BurnsWilliam J. Burns is deputy secretary of state.
+- By William J. BurnsWilliam J. Burns is president of the Carnegie Endowment for International Peace and a former deputy secretary of state.

 Diplomacy is not quite the world’s oldest profession, but it remains one of the most misunderstood.
 It’s a predictable and recurring habit to question its relevance and dismiss its practitioners, especially at moments like this, when international affairs are rocked by powerful and tumultuous transitions.

 It is true that the world today is far different from the one that I encountered as a new foreign service officer in 1982.
 Today’s international landscape is far more crowded.
 New global powers are rising, hundreds of millions of people around the world are climbing into the middle class, hyper-empowered individuals with the capacity to do great good and huge harm are multiplying, and more information is flowing more rapidly than ever before.

 These realities pose some real challenges and difficult questions for professional diplomats.
 How can we add value in a world of instant and nearly universal access to information?
 How important are foreign ministries in an age of citizen awakenings?
 And who needs foreign assistance from governments when they can get it from private foundations and mega-philanthropists?